School Committee - February 06, 2025

 Do you not understand how othering and disgusting that is?

-Do you not understand what it means to a parent whose child has been recommended for a foundations class to open their program of studies and not see it there?
+Do you not understand what it means to a parent whose child has been recommended for a foundations class?
+To open their program of studies and not see it there.

 Do better.